IanWhitney/rdd_presentation/presentation.md

   - Followed implementation patterns I was very familiar with, even though those weren't entirely appropriate.

-I ditched that and wrote a Readme I found pleasing:
+I ditched that mess and wrote a Readme I found pleasing:

   - Easy to configure